veracity/veracity-documentation/common/markdown/veracity-api/veracity-api.md

 }
 ```
 Notice Url that additionally to base address provided by user has additional path to users.
-As a result from method we get Tuple containing string message and Object Model deserialized from Json response.
+As a result from the method we get Tuple containing string message and Object Model deserialized from Json response.
 String message is empty if operation is successful.
 If operation failed, there is error message.
 Json object model for User is represented by below class.
 ```csharp